VanLoo-lab/gritic/README.md

 Alternatively, the similar script ```rungritic.py``` provides a very simple framework to run gritic as part of a larger script.

 ## Input Table Formats
 The three input tables that GRITIC requires should be tab separated.
 Examples using simulated data are available in the example directory.
 We currently filter any non-autosomal chromosomes.
+Data from any allele specific copy number caller, SNV caller and subclone caller can be used as long as the tables are formatted correctly.
 ### Mutation Table
 All SNVs for the sample.
 Requires the column names ```Chromosome```, ```Position```, ```Tumor_Ref_Count``` & ```Tumor_Alt_Count```.
 ### Copy Number Table